TnTech-ECE/F25_Team8_DARPAChallengeTriageDrone/Reports/Conceptual Design/Conceptual Design.md

   The power subsystem SHALL protect client circuits with fuses.

 #### **Description**
-The power subsystem will be responsible for converting power from the battery to the signal processing subsystem subsystem and other peripherals on the drone.
+The power subsystem will be responsible for converting power from the battery to the signal processing subsystem and other peripherals on the drone.
 The following flow chart describes the steps to meet the specifications.

 <img width="250" alt="power subsystem" src="https://github.com/user-attachments/assets/e48fe624-972f-47ee-875b-66390ba27317">